musfiq11ahmed/flocking_trajectory_controller/README.md

 This hardware-in-the-loop (HIL) tracking architecture is designed for differential-drive swarm robots.
 By bridging a Python and OpenCV vision pipeline with a dual-core ESP32 hardware node via UDP, the system executes precise parametric trajectories and corrects spatial errors in real-time.

+## Project Status
+**Active / Work in Progress.** We are currently validating the baseline differential-drive kinematics on a single agent.
+Future updates will scale this architecture to support multi-robot flocking and complex lattice formations.

 ## Repository Structure

 *   **Trajectory Generation (`dummy_trajectory/`)**: Mathematical trajectory scripts tailored to physical arena bounds, outputting hardware-ready CSV files.